klandor/OmletArcadeShareKit/README.md

 # Omlet Arcade ShareKit

+Share from your app to [Omlet Arcade](https://arcade.omlet.me/) on iOS.

 ## Get Started
 1. Drag the folder `OMLArcadeShareKit` into your project.
 2. __(Important)__ In `Info.plist` of your project, add `omletarcade` in the array of key `LSApplicationQueriesSchemes`